-- Stock up on your inventory.
 When you run through practically all of your inventory in the high season—say snowboards, maybe—you’ll need to have the money to make sure you’re fully stocked for demand again.
 That goes double if you’re manufacturing your own product, which might be more cost-intensive and time-consuming.

-- Refresh or upgrade your gear.
 Say you own an equipment-intensive business, like landscaping.
 Your tools get tons of use during your peak season—so much so that they might need replacing before next year rolls around.

-- Pay your staff.
 Even meeting basic payroll is hard for some seasonal businesses.
 The best seasonal business loans allow you to keep your year-round staff paid, as well as your necessary 365-day functions going.